ScottMcGready/the-conference-bible/organisation_and_planning.md

 Physical CTFs (such as scavenger hunts) that require people to run around the venue can bring a level of disruption you, or your speakers, may not be prepared for.

-If you are running a parallel CTF that requires internet access of some sort, you should consider providing free conference WiFi and checking 3G/4G/5G reception around the [venue](venue.md).
+If you are running a parallel CTF that requires internet access of some sort, you should consider providing free conference WiFi, a dedicated room for CTFers to hang out, a CTF lead at the conference on the day, and checking 3G/4G/5G reception around the [venue](venue.md).

 ## Food